richard-scryber/PaperworkDayDocs/docs/reference/htmltags/elements/html_a_element.md

 ## Summary

 The `<a>` (anchor) element creates hyperlinks in PDF documents.
-It supports internal document links, external URLs, file references, and PDF-specific navigation actions.
-Links can contain text, images, or other inline content.
+It supports internal document links, external URLs, file references, and document-specific navigation actions.
+Links can contain text, images, or other content.
+By default the anchor is inline, but can be styled as a block or inline-block component.

+Block and inline content within the anchor will become 'clickable' to navigate within and outside of the current document.

 ---